Alexander-Y-Wang/BMES_511_Benzo_ODEs_SysAnalysisProject/README.md

 This file utilizes markdown language to present an overview of all of the files necessary for the team's project submission for the HPA-axis ODE model project.
 ##### __Files__
 - File 1: BMES511_ProjectRK4_Benzo.m
     - This is a matlab script file that houses the main code for our project.
-It employs RK4 method to solve the ODES from the referenced Gupta et al. paper that models the response to stress with Benzodiazepines.
+It employs RK4 method to with the main goal of recreating and solving the ODES from the referenced Gupta et al. paper.
+It then models the response to stress with Benzodiazepines.
 NOTE: The constants and parameter values do not immediately reflect the values presented in the paper.
 - File 2: BMES511_Term Paper Final.pdf
     - This word document is the report that was written for the project, titled: Effects of Benzodiazepines on the HPA Axis
 - File 3: index.yml